aaronamran/MCSI-Remote-Cybersecurity-Internship/Secure Software Development/secure-login-form-php.md

 - Utilize browser tools to validate the presence of 'Secure' and 'HttpOnly' flags on session cookies
 - Showcase the enforcement of the comprehensive password policy during registration
-- Exhibit the prevention of using common passwords due to the blacklist Emphasize the secure deployment over HTTPS for data protection
+- Exhibit the prevention of using common passwords due to the blacklist
+- Emphasize the secure deployment over HTTPS for data protection

+## Solutions With Scripts
+1.